anshuman852/querydict/README.md

 * Implement range and fuzzy matching.
 * Implement regular expression support (similar to Elasticsearch queries).
 * Implement optional tokenisation for data fields, splitting up string data into multiple parts.
-* Rename the module, removing "lucene" as it's not a real Lucene implementation.
-Maybe `querydict`.